p2/OAuth2/README.md

 The main configuration you'll use with `oauth2.authConfig` is whether or not to use an embedded login:

     oauth2.authConfig.authorizeEmbedded = true

+Similarly, if you want to take care of dismissing the login screen yourself:

+    oauth2.authConfig.authorizeEmbeddedAutoDismiss = false

 Some sites also want the client-id/secret combination in the request _body_, not in the _Authorization_ header: